 Tracking your KPIs should never be a tedious manual process.
 You need the ability to quickly check the latest numbers at any time.

-For most marketing metrics, you can find easy-to-use software tools that will take care of tracking and reporting on your KPIs.
+For most marketing metrics, you can find easy-to-use software tools that will take care of marketing reports so you can track your KPIs.

 You can track many marketing KPIs with ActiveCampaign features like: